References & Recommendations

 Letters of Recommendation

-As a faculty or staff member you may be approached by Marymount students to provide letters of recommendation for graduate school applications and employment.
-We offer the following advice for you in serving as a reference for students:
+As a faculty or staff member you may be approached by students to provide letters of recommendation for graduate school applications and employment.
+We offer the following advice when serving as a reference for students:

 Guidelines for Written References